In this section we describe the serial protocol.

 \0).
 The list is terminated by an

-additional end of line signature.
+additional end of string signature.
 The header format is given in the following

 ||Protocol version (major, minor, patch).|